yaneldodoo/-BANK-Crypto-Data-Platform-API-CoinGecko---Dataiku---Dbt---PowerBI---Docker-/README.md

-# # # Crypto Data Platform (CoinGecko)
+# Crypto Market Intelligence Platform (CoinGecko)

+---

+## Project Overview

-I am building a complete end-to-end data platform using the CoinGecko API.
+I am building an end-to-end data platform using the CoinGecko API to analyze the cryptocurrency market over time.

-# # Goal

-My goal is to replicate a real-world data engineering system used in companies.
+The goal of this project is to transform raw market data into structured, reliable, and actionable insights through a complete data pipeline, similar to what is used in real companies.

-# # This project allows me to:

-automatically collect cryptocurrency market data store and historize data over time transform raw data into analytical datasets automate the full data pipeline build dashboards to analyze market trends
+This platform is inspired by tools like Finary, but focuses on data analysis and market understanding rather than financial advice.

+---

-Career Objective
+## Objective

-# # This project helps me position myself for roles such as:
+The platform is designed to:

+- Collect cryptocurrency market data automatically
+- Store and historize data over time
+- Transform raw data into analytical models
+- Build machine learning models for market behavior analysis
+- Automate the entire data pipeline
+- Generate data-driven insights on market trends and performance

+---

-Junior Data Engineer
+## Data Scope
-Analytics Engineer
-Data roles in banking or Big 4 consulting firms

-# # # I want to demonstrate that I can design and operate a full data pipeline end-to-end.
+The platform processes cryptocurrency market data such as:

+- Prices
+- Market capitalization
+- Trading volume
+- Market rankings
+- Historical price evolution

+---

 ## System Architecture

 CoinGecko API
 ↓
 Dataiku (workflow orchestration and scheduling)
 ↓
 Python (data ingestion layer)
 ↓
-DuckDB (raw data storage)
+DuckDB (raw data storage and historization)
 ↓
 dbt (data transformation layer)
 ↓
+Machine Learning Layer (feature engineering + models)
+↓
-Power BI (dashboard and visualization layer)
+Power BI (analytics and dashboard layer)

+---

 ## Tech Stack
-# 1. Data Source

-I use the CoinGecko API to collect cryptocurrency market data such as prices, volume, and market capitalization.

-# 2. Orchestration Layer

-I use Dataiku to manage and automate workflows.

-It allows me to:

-schedule pipelines
-automate execution
-monitor pipeline runs
-# 3. Data Ingestion

-I use Python to extract data from the API.

-This includes:

-API requests
-basic data cleaning
-loading data into storage
-# 4. Storage Layer

-I use DuckDB to store raw data and maintain historical records.

-# 5. Transformation Layer

-I use dbt to transform data using SQL.

-I build:

-staging models for data cleaning analytical models (marts) business KPIs
-# 6. Visualization Layer

-I use Power BI to build dashboards that help analyze:

-market trends
-price evolution
-top-performing cryptocurrencies
-volatility patterns
-# 7. Infrastructure (Bonus)

-I containerize the entire project using Docker to make it reproducible and production-like.

-# # Final Outcome

-At the end, I have a complete data platform that works like a real company system:

-automated data ingestion
-structured data pipeline
-SQL-based transformations
-business dashboards
-What This Demonstrates
+### Data Source
+CoinGecko API for cryptocurrency market data.

+---

+### Orchestration Layer
+Dataiku is used for:

+- Scheduling pipelines
+- Automating workflows
+- Monitoring executions

+---

+### Data Ingestion
+Python is used for:

+- API requests
+- Data extraction
+- Basic preprocessing
+- Loading data into storage

+---

+### Storage Layer
+DuckDB is used for:

+- Storing raw data
+- Maintaining historical datasets
+- Fast analytical queries

+---

+### Transformation Layer
+dbt (data build tool) is used for:

+- Data cleaning and standardization
+- Building analytical models
+- Creating business-ready datasets

+---

+### Machine Learning Layer

+This layer adds predictive and analytical intelligence on top of the data pipeline.

+It includes:

+- Feature engineering (moving averages, volatility, returns)
+- Supervised learning models (regression / classification)
+- Time-based analysis of crypto price trends
+- Clustering of cryptocurrencies based on behavior

+Example use cases:

+- Predicting short-term price trends (exploratory, not financial advice)
+- Classifying assets by risk or volatility level
+- Grouping cryptocurrencies with similar market behavior

+This layer is implemented using Dataiku AutoML or Python-based ML workflows.

+---

+### Visualization Layer
+Power BI is used for:

+- Market trend analysis
+- Performance tracking
+- Volatility insights
+- Machine learning outputs visualization
+- Dashboard creation

+---

+### Infrastructure (Optional)
+Docker is used for:

+- Containerizing the project
+- Ensuring reproducibility
+- Running the full pipeline in any environment

+---

+## Key Features

+- Automated data ingestion from CoinGecko API
+- Historical data tracking system
+- Structured data transformation using dbt
+- Orchestrated workflows with Dataiku
+- Machine learning layer for market analysis
+- Business intelligence dashboards with Power BI
+- Reproducible environment using Docker

+---

+## Machine Learning Use Cases

+The ML layer is used to generate analytical insights such as:

+- Market trend classification
+- Volatility-based clustering of assets
+- Short-term price movement estimation (experimental)
+- Behavioral grouping of cryptocurrencies

+Important:
+This project does not provide financial advice.
+It focuses on data analysis and pattern recognition in financial markets.

+---

+## Final Outcome

+This project results in a complete crypto data intelligence system that allows structured analysis of market evolution over time, combining data engineering, analytics, and machine learning.

+---

+## What This Project Demonstrates

+- API integration and data ingestion
+- End-to-end data pipeline design
+- SQL-based data modeling with dbt
+- Workflow orchestration with Dataiku
+- Machine learning applied to financial data
+- Business intelligence and visualization
+- Data engineering best practices